• Home

 1. Prep your ingredients by cubing the pork loin or shoulder, dicing the potatoes, onion, and zucchini, and mincing the garlic.

-2. In a large skillet or wok, over medium high heat, add 1 tablespoon sesame oil, sauté the pork and potatoes for 2 to 3 minutes.
+2. In a large skillet or wok, over medium high heat, add 1 tablespoon sesame oil, sauté the pork for 4 to 5 minutes.

-3. Add the onions and zucchini and continue to sauté for 2 to 3 minutes, until just soft
+3. Add the onions, potatoes and zucchini and continue to sauté for 2 to 3 minutes, until just soft

-4. Add the black bean paste, remaining tablespoon sesame oil, sugar, and garlic to the pan, stirring to combine.
+4. Add the black bean paste, stir fry for one minute.
+Add the remaining tablespoon sesame oil, sugar, and garlic to the pan, stirring to combine.
 Sauté for 3 to 4 minutes.

-5. Add 1/2 cup of water and bring to a boil.
-Taste and add more black bean paste if needed.
+5. Add 1/2 to 1 cup of water and bring to a boil.
 Reduce to a simmer.

 6. Mix cornstarch with remaining 1/2 cup cold water (in a separate small bowl) and pour into the sauce to thicken.
 If the sauce is too thick, you can add another 1/2 cup of water.